 Venerable University Traditions

 Coimbra University is one of the oldest in the world, founded in the 13th century by King D. Dinis.
-In 2013, the city’s university quarter was added to UNESCO’s World Heritage List, including the surrounding buildings and Rua da Sofia with its repúblicas (students’ residencies).
+In 2013, the city’s university quarter was added to UNESCO’s World Heritage Site List, including the surrounding buildings and Rua da Sofia with its repúblicas (students’ residencies).
 Key attractions in the quarter include the Joanine Library, lavishly decorated in gold and containing many precious books, the altar, the artistic ceiling of St. Michael’s university chapel, and the tower clock.

-If you travel from the riverside area to the uptown, you will see this young side of Coimbra: lively bars, restaurants and clubs, and the fashionable Quebra Costas with its original shops and a colourful flea market.
+If you travel from the riverside to the uptown area, you will see this young side of Coimbra: lively bars, restaurants and clubs, and the fashionable Quebra Costas with its original shops and a colourful flea market.
 The main highlight of the academic year is the Queima das Fitas (Burning of the Ribbons), when graduates celebrate their degrees wearing special suits and drinking copious amounts of beer and wine.

 Apart from the university, Coimbra is also home to the Quinta das Lágrimas gardens, where the tears of the brutally assassinated Inés de Castro (a Galician noblewoman who was King Pedro I’s lover) are said to continue to pour.